Dhanush04925/PythonFullStackProject/README.md

 ## common issues
 - make sure you have installed all dependencies:`pip install -r requirements.txt` -Check that you are running from correct directory

+- ImportError: email-validator is not installed
+    - We now use a simple string email with basic validation in `API/main.py` (no extra dependency needed).
+    - If you prefer strict RFC validation, install the extra:

+      ```bash
+      pip install 'pydantic[email]'
+      ```

 ## Future Enhancement